sebanc/foxflake/Readme.md

 ### Installing the nvidia driver

-If you have a nvidia card supported by the latest nvidia open source driver, select the 2nd bootloader option (nvidia_driver) when booting the installer iso and the latest nvidia-open driver will be installed automatically.<br>
-If you did not select the 2nd bootloader option (nvidia_driver) at install time, you can still add the line `foxflake.nvidia.enable = true;` to /etc/nixos/configuration.nix file to enable the nvidia-open driver.<br>
+For Nvidia GPU compatible with the latest open source or proprietary kernel modules, recommended drivers are automatically enabled during install.<br><br>

-For older nvidia card, you will need to follow the [NixOS nvidia instructions][NixOS-nvidia].<br><br>
+For older nvidia cards, you will need to follow the [NixOS nvidia instructions][NixOS-nvidia].<br><br>

 ### Changing desktop environment or application bundles after installation